jdecaron/c19coalition/_organizations/medical-supply-drive-med-supply-drive.md

 description: MedSupplyDrive is a volunteer-based organization created by medical students at the Georgetown University School of Medicine.
-Their mission is to mobilize volunteers across the country to collect and donate medical supplies including including N95 and surgical masks, non-latex gloves, and medical gowns to local hospitals in need.
+Their mission is to mobilize volunteers across the country to collect and donate medical supplies including N95 and surgical masks, non-latex gloves, and medical gowns to local hospitals in need.
 type:
   - connect-demand-with-supply
 structure: nonprofit